Whatsapp Icon

 • Itching, Pain, or Tenderness: One of the earliest signs of vulvar cancer can be persistent itching, pain, or tenderness in the vulvar area that doesn't go away.

-• Lumps or Growth: Presence of a lump or a growth on the vulva that is visible and might be felt as a bump can indicate vulvar cancer.
+• Lumps or Growth: The presence of a lump or a growth on the vulva that is visible and might be felt as a bump can indicate vulvar cancer.

 • Skin Changes: Changes in the skin of the vulva, such as color changes, thickened patches, or ulcers that do not heal could be symptoms of vulvar cancer.